 Grafana vs IBM Instana

 Grafana prioritizes openness, customization, and deployment control, making it ideal for teams wanting to avoid vendor lock-in.
-Instana, by contrast, delivers more automation and enterprise APM features like smart sampling, AI-based alerting, and real-time dependency mapping out of the box.
-While Grafana lacks native security or smart RCA tooling, it’s a better fit for teams comfortable building and tuning observability pipelines from open components.
+Instana, by contrast, delivers more automation and enterprise APM features, AI-based alerting, and real-time dependency mapping out of the box.

 6. Splunk AppDynamics